Marc Faber: In 2000s

 In 2001, Faber told investors to buy gold; it then more than doubled.
 He correctly predicted a decline in the US dollar since 2002.

 In 2005-06, Faber wrote extensively about an impending crash of home prices.

 In May 2006 Faber said he would advise Swiss pension funds to move assets out of the US, because the Fed had “created bubbles all over the place that could lead to one volcanic eruption after the other”.

 Faber in 2007 correctly predicted the rise of oil, precious metals, other commodities, emerging markets, and especially China in his book Tomorrow's Gold: Asia's Age of Discovery.
 He stated that there are few value investments available, except for farmland and real estate in some emerging markets like Russia, Paraguay, and Uruguay.

 He also expressed temporary bullishness for the U.S. dollar in mid-2008, before it dramatically recovered and positive expectations for holding the Japanese yen.
 In December 2008, Faber said, "I think a recovery will not come in the next couple of years, maybe in five, 10 years' time".
+His prediction was incorrect.
 Subsequently, the S&P 500 index rose by 48% from 865.58 on January 1, 2009 to 1282.62 on January 1, 2011.

 In 2009, Faber predicted with 100% confidence that the Federal Reserve's policy of keeping interest rates near zero would lead to hyperinflation approaching levels seen in Zimbabwe.
 Zimbabwe's inflation rate reached 89 sextillion percent in a previous report.
+His prediction was incorrect.
 Subsequently, annual increases in the CPI were 2.7% in 2009, 1.5% in 2010, 3.0% in 2011, 1.7% in 2012, 1.5% in 2013, 0.8% in 2014 and 0.7% in 2015.